-We’re going virtual this year due to the COVID-19 pandemic so that you can participate safely and responsibly.
+We’re going virtual again this year due to continued COVID-19 restrictions on large gatherings.

-- Guaranteed free shirt or bandana for early-bird registrations (before September 1); while supplies last thereafter.
+- Guaranteed free shirt for early-bird registrations (before September 16); while supplies last thereafter.
 A small shipping fee will be charged to cover the cost of mailing.

 - Self-timed results

-T-shirts and bandanas will be mailed to the address which you provide during registration.
-If you register before September 1, your giveaway will be shipped during the week of October 25th.
+T-shirts will be mailed to the address which you provide during registration.
+If you register before September 16, your giveaway will be shipped before October 16.
 A shipping fee will be collected during the registration process to cover the cost of mailing.
 You may also elect not to receive a giveaway.

 Pam’s Run 5K and 10K Courses